 EBT Card Limitations

 There are a variety of essentials that don’t fall under the SNAP benefits program.
 For instance, you can’t use your EBT card to buy toilet paper, cleaning supplies, or medicines.
 You also can’t use your EBT card to buy premade hot foods at stores, such as a burger from the fast-food restaurant in the grocery store.

-Unfortunately, SNAP benefits also do not cover pet food; for this program’s purposes, pets are not considered members of your family.
+Unfortunately, SNAP benefits also do not cover pet food, though there are other ways to help keep your best friend fed.
 And you may not be surprised to learn that alcohol and tobacco aren’t eligible for purchase with your EBT card.
 If you or someone in your family struggles with an addiction to these substances, there are programs that can help you.